KevenAndrade/KevenAndrade/README.md

 - 🔭 I studied Software Engineering
 - 📚 I'm currently learning Flutter
 - 🥅 2021 Goals: Contribute more and Learn even more
-- 🧠 If I dont know i will Learn
+- 🧠 Mindset: If I dont know, I'm going to Learn

 ---
  <div>